Dmitrii-I/lpic-1-study-notes/exam-102.md

 ```

 ### Setting a default route
+- a route describes which interface and gateway to take to reach a specific range of ip addresses
+- a default route, is the route taken when no other route applies to the destination ip address
-- use `route` utility
+- use `route` utility to show the kernel routing table
 - Add a default route: `route add default gw 192.168.29.1`
+    - default route is shown in the `route` utility output as the line with destination `0.0.0.0`

 ### /etc/hostname
-- file that contains hostname of the machine (e.g. box1, mailserver)
+- file containing hostname of the computer
+- the hostname is set from the value found in this file during boot time

 ### /etc/hosts
 - file containing mapping of IP addresses to hostnames